Yuan-Meng/website/content/slides/covid19.md

 {{< speaker_note >}}
 - First, I obtained patient data from researchers at the University of Washington.
 - Their dataset has nearly 300 thousand patients with outcomes for about 1,000.
 - (As expected, the US now has most patients.
-Actually, about half of patients are under 48.
+About half of patients are under 48.
 Most survived.)
 {{< /speaker_note >}}

 ---